jacoduplessis/de/readme.md

 - how are the dates for short, medium and long term solution calculated
 - what is solution priority
-- where can we retrieve data relating to market price of platinum group metals -
+- where can we retrieve data relating to market price of platinum group metals

-## demo to-do

-calculate rand value loss
-prep close out slide
-"next demo" show anniversaries design - simple, intuitive - work efficiently and correctly customised per user
+- dashboards (compliance, value, home)
+- values / units
+- close-out process